 Then, I simply shaped the putty into the corner of the dresser where I needed it to be and then smoothed it out.

-The putty was solid by morning and completely like a new corner.
+The putty was dry completely by morning and like a new corner.

 The Epoxy Putty Stick comes in a range of colors depending on the wood you’re fixing.